psb1558/xgridfit-3/README.md

 ```
 pip install .
 ```
+Version 3.2.11 adds the ability to save instructions and associated data to a UFO (version 3)

 Version 3.2.10 supports "min" (minimum distance) attribute for hints and emits fewer messages when run from ygt.